Linz Austria, at the Museum for Media Art "Francisco Carolinum", September - November

 Working between Kyiv and Stockholm, and floating in a limbo of various state identities undefined by the governments, Maria started the production of the new sculptures for the project UK/RAINE, organized by Saatchi Gallery in London in 2015.
 She was searching for a contractor in Sweden, who could provide 300 kilograms of soap.
 One of the manufacturers asked about the purpose of such an order.
 Maria briefly described the human-sized sculptures.
 The manufacturer said that the prototypes are usually made to test the weapon, as the ballistic soap has almost the same density as the human body.
 Thus, the circle has closed.
 Maria made a replica of Homo Bulla — three sculptures of herself — from a ballistic soap.
 The group exhibition in Saatchi Gallery was aimed to reflect the revolution, war, and geopolitical situation in Ukraine.
 During the project's official presentation, a naked woman, wearing a rose wig and sunglasses, burst into an exhibition space.
 She started to smash one of the Homo Bulla figures with a hammer.
 The green sculpture was seriously damaged — the hammer blows left many scars and gouges.
 The woman ended up covering the sculpture's head with a black T-shirt with a print of the pussy.
 This was a Happy Birthday performance, held by Maria Kulikovska.
 Only the Saatchi Gallery director was warned by the artist.
 The visitors and participants were caught off-guard.

 This action was a direct response to what happened at Izolyatsia.
 Maria's attempt to restore control over her body intervened with the intention to reflect the absurdness of ferocity, torture, and destruction.
-Government — read, the Russian Federation — may authorize torture, but it is the society that runs forward with the demand and supplies the required techniques.
+Government — read, the russian Federation — may authorize torture, but it is the society that runs forward with the demand and supplies the required techniques.
 These are the people who perform violence, by the order or acting of their own will.
 Torture does not simply destroy the lives of victims and the torturers.
 It is most often covered by social amnesia coming from the fear that greatly enhances social corrosion [12].
 The female body's service to dreamscapes of symbolic phallic privilege is made explicit, but the savagery of the actions cannot be described or totally healed by any medium.
 Tortured body, damaged or filled with an unbearable amount of pain, became since then a major line in Kulikovska's work.
 In different variations of the self-molds, made in recent years, the artist is trying to measure the limit of suffering that the body can physically endure, filling the sculptures with chains, firing cartridge shells from the Ukrainian frontier, and ammunition belts.
 Some of Maria's sculptures contain flowers — as an actual memento mori, emphasizing that every living creature will inevitably meet death.
 During the work on one of the sculptural projects in Kyiv in 2016, Maria met the engineer Uleg Vinnichenko.
 As the sympathy between them grew into love, the artist decided to end her Swedish marriage.
 Maria and Uleg are now working together as partners and spouses under the brand MKUV Studio.

 It happened that pain is deeply explored and embraced by Ukrainian culture.
 The memory of overcoming long, exhausting suffering goes through numerous resistance narratives from the Cossack era to the Ukrainian dissidents to the Soviet regime.
 Staying clean from empires' ideology and sticking to the truth was possible, but through incredible physical pain, that had nothing to do with the sweet martyrdom of the saint's body.
 One of the first Cossack leaders, Bayda, was thrown from the Galata fortress to the hook on the wall by the Osman sultan.
 The hook passed through Bayda's ribs, he was wasting a lot of blood.
 Three days the Cossack was hanging on a hook, and — as the popular 16th-century ballad says — was mocking and cursing his guards, trying even to start a rebellion.
 The Turkish soldiers were humiliated by Bayda's swearing and shot him on the third day [13].
 This folk story, based on historical events [14], is a classical example of resistance to empire through pain.
 Vasyl Stus, one of the brightest Ukrainian poets, died in his second GULAG incarceration during the hunger strike he declared to protest 'to the end' [15].
 The same year, in 1985, Stus was nominated for the Nobel Prize for Literature, as the jury was unaware of his death — the Soviet prison didn't intend to report on his passing.
 Thousands of people shared this kind of destiny, refusing to break or bend.
-This cultural code and the attitude to pain also explain much of the Ukrainian resistance to the full-scale Russian invasion in 2022.
+This cultural code and the attitude to pain also explain much of the Ukrainian resistance to the full-scale russian invasion in 2022.

 Exploration of executing power over the female body and variations of strike or resistance, turning the situation vice versa, led Maria Kulikovska to the performance Let Me Say: It's Not Forgotten in 2019.
 Before making the performance, Maria took lessons in shooting from the Ukrainian sniper Alexander Suvorov.
 On the 9th of June, on the fifth anniversary of the seizure of Izolyatsia, Maria went on a safari on her own sculptures.
 She shot six figures from the ballistic soap, performing the deadly strikes.
 The bullets hit the hearts, throats, and heads of Maria's clones.
 The artist wanted to act as the invaders, who shot the sculptures — to see what they saw and to feel what they felt.
 Maria repeated the action for the movie Forgotten, directed by Daria Onyshenko.
-This time the artist went to the edge, acting as a pro-Russian proxy, dressed in a military uniform of the Lugansk Republic, and shooting the sculptures from the rifle.
+This time the artist went to the edge, acting as a pro-russian proxy, dressed in a military uniform of the Lugansk Republic, and shooting the sculptures from the rifle.
 Maria was able to feel the power that the weapon gives people and finished the statement by finally gaining control over her body back.
-Alexander, Maria's instructor, was killed in the war after the full-scale Russian invasion.
+Alexander, Maria's instructor, was killed in the war after the full-scale russian invasion.

 Most of Maria's works are organized as a public self-reflection on identity and the body.
 But among them, the special place holds The Raft Crimea, a long-term multicomponent action, consisting of performances and expositions, that gather the collective experiences of the displaced people, the immigrants, and the refugees.
 The Raft CrimeA travels with the artist around the world as a water vessel that carries her and as a medium through which Maria locates herself in the events of Crimean and European newest history as an artist, a woman, a refugee, a fighter, and one of the many people with the same-shaped destiny.
 In August 2016 the Displaced Parliament of the Displaced launched its work on an inflatable life raft that was moored to the Dnipro quay in the center of Kyiv.
 Maria Kulikovska, as the representative of the Parliament of the Displaced, was living on the raft, using only the resources that the local community brought her.
 The Raft CrimeA immediately became the place for meetings.
 It was open for all the migrants, who needed a help or free place, and functioned as a space for discussions.
 At the end of August, the raft departed down the river, carrying those who wanted to cross the invisible water border with the European Union and move further West by the rivers.
 The raft was stopped by the State Border Guard Service of Ukraine in Vylkovo village in the South-West of Ukraine, therefore the travelers had to return to Kyiv.
 Maria gathered the artifacts, brought as signs of solidarity or support, the stories from the people, who visited the Parliament of the Displaced during the journey down the Dnipro, and the documents in which she explained their actions to the Border Guards Service.
 This collection, with the video documentation of the performance, became the material for the first exhibition, held at Visual Culture Research Centre in Kyiv and curated by Lesia Kulchinska.
 The gallery space was transformed into a non-existent seashore with sand and golden foil blankets, often used in refugee camps.
 The raft, as a safe space for care, and a platform for discussion and collaboration, has traveled during major exhibition events to water reservoirs in Odessa, Prague, Vienna, Liverpool, and Barcelona.
 During the inauguration of the illegally established 19-kilometer-long Crimean bridge that connects the Kerch and Taman peninsula, the Displaced Parliament of the Displaced on the Raft CrimeA opened its agency in Malmö, near the Oresund bridge.
-The protest action questioned the values that are brought by the bridges when the connection is established and the legitimacy of ignoring the borders — Ukraine and Europe didn't acknowledge Russian claims on Crimea, though the Kerch bridge functioned as a huge smuggling artery.
+The protest action questioned the values that are brought by the bridges when the connection is established and the legitimacy of ignoring the borders — Ukraine and Europe didn't acknowledge russian claims on Crimea, though the Kerch bridge functioned as a huge smuggling artery.

 Maria spent most of her time in Ukraine from 2020 to 2022, launching their together with Uleg their own gallery.
 Garage 33 is an artist-run gallery shelter with a hybrid, independent, international, non-binary program.
 The institution started functioning online, and the carefully designed gallery space was about to open by the beginning of 2022.
-But the full-scale Russian invasion forced the artists to put this initiative on pause and leave Ukraine.
+But the full-scale russian invasion forced the artists to put this initiative on pause and leave Ukraine.

-The winter of 2022 in Ukraine was filled with angst.
-Russian forces gathered on the Eastern borders, forming an impact army of a scale unseen before.
+The winter of 2022 in Ukraine was filled with angst. russian forces gathered on the Eastern borders, forming an impact army of a scale unseen before.
 On February 24, at 5 a.m.
 Ukrainian cities woke up from the missile attacks.
-A few days before the military experts tried to convince the world that Russia will never risk bombing peaceful cities.
+A few days before the military experts tried to convince the world that russia will never risk bombing peaceful cities.
 Yet, it did, and with incredible cynicism.
 The real scale of the destruction and the deaths brought to Ukraine since that day are to be calculated after the de-occupation of the destroyed Mariupol, of Lugansk and Donetsk.
 As I'm writing this text, the Ukrainian army is leading the successful counteroffensive in Kherson.
 Kyiv is in a blackout — the critical energy infrastructure is destroyed by continuous missile hits — and I'm using a lantern, placed on the temporary working table, as I don't live here anymore.

 Like millions of Ukrainians, Maria Kulikovska was forced to leave the country in March 2022, fleeing to Austria with her 6-month-old daughter.
 There has been no safe place in Ukraine since 24 February as every home is a target.
-Thus, Maria lost her home to Russian invaders for the second time.
+Thus, Maria lost her home to russian invaders for the second time.
 With the support of the curators Rainald Schumacher, Nathalie Hoyos and Dr. Alfred Weidinger, the Director of Francisco Carolinum Museum in Linz, Maria continued her artistic practices, preparing for the big solo exhibition.
 During the residency in Gmunden, the artist started to work on a project The Table of Negotiations.
 The difference between the life of the resisting country, where everything has been immediately set on the war rails and the peaceful European cities were dramatic.
-Spring 2022 was marked by the debates, held by European intellectuals on how Ukraine should reconcile with Russia and fulfill the aggressor's requirements.
+Spring 2022 was marked by the debates, held by European intellectuals on how Ukraine should reconcile with russia and fulfill the aggressor's requirements.
 The Absurdness of these claims became obvious after the genocide evidence was revealed in Irpin, Bucha, Borodyanka, Izium, and other cities.

 The Table of Negotiations is a ceramic entity of limbs, torn bodies, and bruised flesh, symbolically stretching from the East to the last point, visible on the Western horizon.
 The table is covered by the body juices, ichor, blood, and flowers, made by the female refugees.
 Suffering fills the artwork over the limit, which makes the pain emit light, shining through the physical materials of the installation.
 And this is the same pain of resistance, that is connected by its very essence with the knowledge of final overcoming of the challenge — tortured, but unbend; of passing through the battlefield — as a warrior, not as a saint.